Columbia Travel Information

-This is also another country I love to visit and have been to twice.
-People think that it is rather dangerous to go there and especially if you are female and travelling alone.
-It’s no more dangerous than any other South American country.
-My first visit was to Cartagena on the Caribbean coast in the north and my intention was to stay for 3-4 days and I ended up staying for 9.
-I was right on the beach in the area called Bocagrande.
-It was here that I met a lovely young Colombian couple on holiday themselves from Bogota.
-I went to visit them again this year in Bogota.
-Next month I am going back to attend their wedding.
+This is also another country that I love to visit and have visited twice.
+People think that going there is a bit dangerous, especially if you are a woman and traveling alone.
+This country is no more dangerous than other South American countries.
+My first visit was to Cartagena on the Caribbean coast to the north and my intention was to stay for 3-4 days and I ended up staying for 9.
+I was right on the beach in an area called Bocagrande.
+This is where I met a beautiful young Colombian couple who were on holiday in an Tempat Wisata Indonesia.
+I visited them again this year in Bogota.
+Next month I will return to attend their wedding.

 The Old City of Cartagena is surrounded by a wall which you can walk.
 In one corner before a bridge there is a very neat night club, and it’s very popular to.
 Many Americans have brought homes within the old city and have done a great job of restoring them.
 They are painted all the colours of the rainbow and it is a nice place to walk around to see them all.
 There are also lots of cafes to sit and have the best coffee in the world.
 After all my travelling I think theirs is the best coffee.

 Of course Colombia is the place to buy emeralds (unless you go to Indonesia or India where they are so cheap).
 Buying emeralds here means you will get a certificate of authenticity and from what mine they came and when.
 I brought several rings for family members and myself and then a very rare Tourmaline ring.
 Throughout Colombia there is no problem finding ATM’s or internet cafes.